 Another amazing experience was the opportunity to try a variety of mole.
-We tried tastes ranging in age from a day old to well over 1000 days old.
+I tried tastes ranging in age from a day old to well over 1000 days old.
 You could definitely tell a huge difference!
 It was quite a treat to eat something that took so much time and effort to prepare.

 More information about Pujol can be found on their website or by watching Season 2/Episode 4 of Chef’s Table on Netflix.

 After dinner I returned to the hotel to pack up for the trip home.
 Once we were settled in, I curled up in bed and reminisced over photos from the past few days before turning in for the night.

 Day 4 - Mexico City, Mexico to Atlanta, GA, USA